siddhanth4/DES_Encryption-Decryption/README.md

-# DES Encryption-Decryption Tool
+# Encryption-Decryption Tool

-This project is a **Data Encryption Standard (DES) Encryption/Decryption Tool** built with **React**.
-It provides a simple web interface to encrypt and decrypt messages using the DES algorithm.
-The project aims to demonstrate the implementation of DES in a user-friendly way.
+This project is a **Encryption & Decryption Tool** built with **React**.
+It provides a simple web interface to encrypt and decrypt messages using the DES, AES & Blowfish algorithm.
+The project aims to demonstrate the implementation of Symmetric Cryptography in a user-friendly way.

 ## Technologies Used

 - **React**: JavaScript library for building user interfaces
 - **JavaScript (ES6+)**: Core programming language
 - **CSS**: Styling for the app
-- **DES Algorithm**: The core encryption and decryption functionality is implemented using JavaScript.
+- **Encryption & Decryption Algorithm**: The core encryption and decryption functionality is implemented using JavaScript.

 ### Installation